lastsweetop/goh264/README.md

 # goh264

-1.ps to h264
+1. ps to h264
-2.stream to  file
+2. stream to  file